dojo/docs/kiuma/dnd/mastering.rst

 dojo.dnd.Source and its parents dojo.dnd.Selector and dojo.dnd.Container are a little strange classes.

-First, once attacched to a tag element via dojotype tag attribute, you are not able to get the dojo.dndSource instance anymore, it will be 'lost' inside the window.document.
+First, once attacched to a tag element via data-dojo-type tag attribute, you are not able to get the dojo.dndSource instance anymore, it will be 'lost' inside the window.document.

 In addiction the initialize (and the destroy too) method doesn't behave like you might expect as described here `dojo.dnd subclassing <dojo/dnd#subclassing-dnd-classes>`_